Form 8.3 - The Vanguard Group, Inc.: John Laing Group, plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 10p Ordinary Sale 4,212 3.99 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 10p Ordinary Purchase 4,749 4.01 GBP

 (b) Cash-settled derivative transactions